johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-deployments/index.md

 ![screenshot of schema file](screenshot-azure-yml-schema.png)

-You might imagine that the `WEB_VERSION_TAG` used in the `image` parameter we pass is one of those variables.
-But, alas, it's not.
+The screenshot above is taken from the Docker section of the configuration where environment variable substitution is widely supported.
+You might imagine that the `WEB_VERSION_TAG` used in the `image` parameter we pass would also be one of those variables.
+But, alas, at the time of writing it is not.

 ![screenshot of the image section of schema file](screenshot-azure-yml-image.png)

 RAISE A GITHUB ISSUE

-We'll find another way to pass this value to `azd` later on.
+We'll find another way to pass the `WEB_VERSION_TAG` value to `azd` later on.

 Incidentally, we're using an approach whereby the image is built and pushed to the registry independently of `azd`.
 You could equally use `azd` to build and push the image.
 But we're not doing that here.